hansemannn/titanium-firebase-cloud-messaging/README.md

 var core = require('firebase.core');
 var fcm = require('firebase.cloudmessaging');

-// Configure core module (required for all Firebase modules) core.configure();
+// Configure core module (required for all Firebase modules). core.configure({
+    GCMSenderID: '...',
+    googleAppID: '...', // Differs between Android and iOS.
+    // file: 'GoogleService-Info.plist' // If using a plist (iOS only).
+});

-// Called when the Firebase token is ready fcm.addEventListener('didRefreshRegistrationToken', onToken);
+// Called when the Firebase token is registered or refreshed. fcm.addEventListener('didRefreshRegistrationToken', function(e) {
+    Ti.API.info('Token', e.fcmToken);
+});

 // Called when direct messages arrive.
-Note that these are different from push notifications fcm.addEventListener('didReceiveMessage', onMessage);
+Note that these are different from push notifications. fcm.addEventListener('didReceiveMessage', function(e) {

-fcm.registerForPushNotifications();

-function onToken(e) {
-    Ti.API.info('Token', e.fcmToken);
-}

-function onMessage(e) {
     Ti.API.info('Message', e.message);
-}
+});

+// Register the device with the FCM service. fcm.registerForPushNotifications();

-// check if token is already available if (fcm.fcmToken !== null) {
+// Check if token is already available. if (fcm.fcmToken) {
     Ti.API.info('FCM-Token', fcm.fcmToken);
 } else {
     Ti.API.info('Token is empty.
 Waiting for the token callback ...');
 }

-// subscribe to topic
+// Subscribe to a topic.
 fcm.subscribeToTopic('testTopic');
 ```